DavidKendall/en0572_www/index.md

 looked.
 I suggest you buy a copy and read it from cover to cover.
   - **[LOU03]** Loudon, K., [C++ Pocket Reference](http://www.amazon.co.uk/C-Pocket-Reference-Kyle-Loudon/dp/0596004966/ref=sr_1_7?ie=UTF8&qid=1442419113&sr=8-7&keywords=c%2B%2B), O'Reilly, 2003 <br/>
 You only need to know a little C++ for this module and this little book provides more than enough information.
+  - [Essential C](http://cslibrary.stanford.edu/101/EssentialC.pdf), Parlante, N, Stanford University, 2003 <br/>
+A very good summary of the basic features of the C language.
   - [C Programming](http://www2.its.strath.ac.uk/courses/c/) <br/>
 An online course on C Programming from the University of Strathclyde.
   - [Practical Programming in C](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-087-practical-programming-in-c-january-iap-2010/index.htm) <br/> A detailed introduction to C from the MIT Open Courseware catalogue.
 If you skip the material on data structures and concurrency, you're left